JS-Quick-Pack/jsqp-core/README.md

 <div align="center">

   ### Under the hood of the example.
-  Let's re-run the example code from earlier with debugging enabled. ✨
+  Let's re-run the example code from earlier with debugging enabled to showcase to you what is going on under the hood. ✨

 </div>